nahidtanvir/doks-child-theme/content/en/docs/help/faq.md

 toc: true
 ---

-## Hyas?

-XICMS is a [Hyas theme](https://gethyas.com/themes/) build by the creator of Hyas.

-## Footer notice?
+## XICMS?

-Please keep it in place.
+XICMS is a content management system build on top of wagtail cms.
+It can use both django template and rest api for frontend.

 ## Keyboard shortcuts for search?